If you slip and fall in a store or any other kind of business, here's what you need to know at the outset:

-A very important question in store liability cases is, who can you sue?
-This often depends on the nature of the claimed negligence.
-Of course, if the store owner owns the property, then in general the only potential defendant would be the store owner.
-But many store owners lease their property, so you might also have a claim against the landlord/property owner.
+The answer here often depends on the nature of the slip and fall accident, and who might have been negligent.
+Of course, if the business/store owner also owns the property where the accident occurred, the only potential defendant would be the store owner.
+But many business owners lease their property, so you might also have a claim against the landlord/property owner.

 Let's look at a couple of these issues in more detail.

-In order to have a reasonable chance at winning a slippery floor case, you need to understand why the floor was slippery before you leave the premises after your accident.
-If you don’t know what you slipped on or why the floor was slippery, it's going to be very hard to win your case.
+In order to have a reasonable chance at getting a favorable outcome, the customer in this example would ideally get some idea of why the floor was slippery before they leave the premises after the accident.
+Without a viable hypothesis as to the cause of the fall, it's going to be very hard to win the case.

-If, for example, you tell the store manager right after the accident that you don't know why you slipped, the jury is very unlikely to believe you two years later when, after consulting with your lawyer, you try to testify as to what the slippery condition was.
+If, for example, you tell the store manager right after the accident that you don't know why you slipped, the jury is very unlikely to believe you six months later when, after consulting with your lawyer, you testify that you slipped on a puddle of orange juice.

-In order to win a slippery floor case, you must prove that the defendant knew or should reasonably have known that the floor was unreasonably slippery.
-The longer the slippery condition had been present, the more likely it is that you can prove that the defendant knew or should have known about it -- and remedied the problem.
-The banana peel is a classic example.
+Continuing on with the slippery floor example, even if the customer is able to establish the nature of the substance that was on the floor, they'll still need to prove that the store owner knew or should reasonably have known about the dangerous condition of the floor.
+The longer the slippery condition had been present, the more likely it is that you can prove that the defendant knew or should have known about it—and remedied the problem.
+Let's continue on with the "puddle of orange juice" example.

-If a shopper in a supermarket drops a banana peel on the floor, and you slip on it twenty seconds later, the supermarket will probably not be liable to you.
-Twenty seconds is not long enough for the supermarket to have learned about the slippery condition.
-But if the banana peel had been there for half an hour, you might have a claim against the supermarket.
+If a shopper in a supermarket drops a quart of orange juice on the floor, and you slip on it twenty seconds later, the supermarket might be able to avoid liability by arguing that it had no reasonable opportunity to inspect the aisles, learn of the hazard, and take appropriate steps to clean it.
+But if the puddle of orange juice had been on the floor for half an hour, and you can prove it (through your own testimony and through witnesses) you might have a claim against the supermarket.

 Sometimes slippery conditions are unavoidable.
-For example, a store owner might wax the floors periodically.
-That is a reasonable thing to do.
+For example, a store owner might wax the floors periodically, a reasonable thing to do.
 But floor wax is slippery.
-So, a "reasonableness" standard -- which governs most negligence cases -- would require that the floor waxers cordon off that area of the floor or at the very least put up a sign warning of a slippery floor.
-Putting up a warning does not automatically absolve the defendant of liability, but it is some evidence of lack of negligence.
-Conversely, failure to warn of a slippery condition on the floor is good evidence of negligence.
+So, a "reasonableness" standard—which governs most negligence cases—would require that employees cordon off the area of the floor that's being waxed, or at the very least put up a sign warning of a slippery floor.
+Putting up a warning sign does not automatically absolve the defendant of liability, but it certainly helps.
+On the other hand, failure to post any warning or take other precautions to let customers know of a slippery floor is fairly good evidence of negligence.